 When it comes to PPC you have to consider; ad copywriting, titles, descriptions and ensure the lead funnel is smooth and clear for prospects when they are driven to the landing page.

-Optimising your Site, Landing Page & Contact Form
+Optimizing your Site, Landing Page & Contact Form

 The landing page needs to be optimized for Chinese Characters and in-line with Paid Ad/SEO keyword ranking efforts.
 A clear and simple lead funnel needs to be built, consider that users need to be clearly informed of the next stage, not overwhelmed with information but adequately informed and of course kept in page with few external links.
 A contact form needs to be simple, clear and intuitive.
 Also consider Live Chat tools in China, this is the most popular way for instant communication with prospects.